Reducing Your Risk of Breast Cancer

 General Guidelines for Women at High Risk

 Certain factors increase the risk for breast cancer.
-The following groups have a higher risk for breast cancer:
+The following groups have a higher risk:

 - Age over 60 years